Seyi-Daniel/ASV_NEAT/README.md

    python asv_neat/scripts/train.py --generations 100 --hp goal_bonus=-50
    ```

-   * Every genome is evaluated on all five scenarios using a thread pool so the
+   * Every genome is evaluated on all fifteen scenarios using a thread pool so the
      environment dynamics remain independent.
    * Fitness values are set to the **negative** average cost, meaning lower cost
      solutions yield higher NEAT fitness while respecting the minimisation